tomkimpson/DarkMatterRayTracing/README.md

 source ~/.bash_profile
 ```

-Just change the path `Users/tomkimpson/Data/RayTracing/' to some appropriate local path.
+Just change the path `Users/tomkimpson/Data/RayTracing/` to some appropriate local path.

-You can check the environemnt variable has been added to `bash_profile' by either `env' or `vim ~/.bashprofile'
+You can check the environemnt variable has been added to `bash_profile` by either `env` or `vim ~/.bashprofile`

 The code should then run as is, out of the box.
 Try